-- 2.7.1 Specifically for dental procedures/surgeries, the dentogram shall be completed by the attending dentist on the day of the case and included in the patient's medical record as soon as possible after the procedure/surgery.
-At a minimum, the dentogram shall contain, when applicable, the name and signature of the primary attending dentist, date/time of the procedure/surgery, teeth present, occlusion, soft tissue examination, notation of radiographs taken in the private office and/or intraoperative radiographs, and the completed treatment. - 2.7.2 Attending dentists shall be responsible for documenting a history and physical examination relative to the dental problem.
-Any medical problem present on admission, or arising during the hospitalization of a dental patient, that is considered outside the scope of a dentist's privileges, shall become the responsibility of an attending physician member of the Medical/Dental Staff upon acceptance after consultation with the attending dentist. - 2.7.3 Dental imaging taken within the hospital shall remain the property of Children's Dallas and shall be included in the patient's medical record.
-A copy of the preoperative images taken in a dentist's private office in preparation for a dental procedure/surgery at Children's Dallas shall be provided by the dentist and included as part of the patient's medical record.
+2.7.1 Specifically for dental procedures/surgeries, the required elements of the dentagram shall be completed by the attending dentist prior to the start of the procedure/surgery and, if applicable, any additional items needing to be scanned should be included in the patient's medical record as soon as possible after the procedure/surgery.
+At a minimum, the dentagram shall contain, when applicable, the name and signature of the primary attending dentist, date/time of the procedure/surgery, teeth present, occlusion, soft tissue examination, notation of radiographs taken in the private office and/or intraoperative radiographs, and the completed treatment.

+- 2.7.2.
+Attending dentists shall be responsible for documenting in the medical record a history and physical examination relative to the dental problem.
+Any medical problem present on admission, or arising during the hospitalization of a dental patient, that is considered outside the scope of a dentist's privileges shall become the responsibility of an attending physician member of the Medical/Dental Staff upon acceptance after consultation with the attending dentist. - 2.7.3.
+Dental imaging taken within the hospital shall remain the property of Children's Dallas and shall be included in the patient's medical record.
+A copy of pre-operative images taken in a dentist's private office in preparation for a dental procedure/surgery at Children's Dallas shall be provided by the dentist and included as part of the patient's medical record.